Where Do High-Nets Keep Their Money?

 KEY POINTS

-- High-net-worth individuals often follow common misconceptions in assessing asset liquidity in relation to family wealth transfer.
-In reality, it’s not identical to the ease of transferring assets to the next generation.
+High-net-worth individuals often follow common misconceptions in assessing asset liquidity in relation to family wealth transfer.
+In reality, it’s not the same as the ease of transferring assets to the next generation.

-- 31% keep their money in deposit boxes, bank or brokerage accounts
+31% keep their money in deposit boxes, banks, or brokerage accounts.

 $340,000 per $1,000,000 is an average loss during the family wealth transfer for HNWI and UHNWI families.
 It can reach 72%-91% for certain asset classes.
-Overall, these families bear ¾ of all total losses, occurring during the transfer.
+Overall, these families bear three-quarters of all total losses that occur during the transfer.

-To uncover the reasons behind that, we surveyed 13,500 capital founders from 18 countries.
-Their net worths range from $3 million to $100 million.
-The report also analyzes the portfolio structures of wealthy families.
+To uncover the reasons behind this, we surveyed 13,500 capital founders from 18 countries.
+Their net worths range from $3 million to $99 million.
+Penguin Analytics, our report, also analyzes the portfolio structures of wealthy families.

 TOP 5 MOST POPULAR ASSETS: